poiuytr92/ProbeMemory/README.md

 # ProbeMemory

-This project shows how to determine that a paged-out memory is valid, sometimes MmIsAddressValid is not reliable, and we can try to lock which seems to be invalid.
+This project shows how to determine that a paged-out memory is valid, sometimes MmIsAddressValid is not reliable, and we can try to lock memory which seems to be invalid.

 - - -